 To get a snapshot of each Key Decision, roll over the Decision Guide graphic below.
 Click on any individual Key Decision to access detailed information including: purpose and anticipated outcomes; partner roles; integration with external planning processes; linkages across phases; questions to assist decision makers; and data, tools, technologies that support the decision.

-Key Decisions that are grayed-out have no specific relevance to the individual Practical Application or topic area but are still accessible from this graphic.
+Key Decisions that are grayed-out have no specific relevance to the individual application or topic area but are still accessible from this graphic.

 Invitation of human environment partners to participate in long-range planning.
 Information provided about known human environment features.